 Ninety-one rock samples were selected from the visibly least altered sections of the drill core.
 Forty-two of the 91 samples studied are from lava flows, 31 are volcanic breccia, and 12 are from minor intrusions.
-The rest of the samples (six) are clasts in sedimentary units.
-One sample of volcaniclastic sediment from Burton (1376-03) consisting of relatively unaltered basaltic clasts cemented by zeolite was included despite having a 22 wt% loss on ignition (LOI; Table 1).
+The rest of the samples (6) are clasts in sedimentary units.
+One sample of volcaniclastic sediment from Burton (1376-03) consisting of relatively unaltered basaltic clasts cemented by zeolite was included despite having a 22 wt.% loss on ignition (Table 1).
 Rock types for each of the samples used in this study are given in Table 1.
 The samples were crushed, hand-picked to remove secondary minerals and altered fragments where possible, and then ground in an agate-lined Tema mill.
-X-ray fluorescence (XRF) analyses were carried out on all samples at the University of Edinburgh using techniques similar to those described by Fitton et al. (1998), with modifications noted by Fitton & Godard (2004).
-Typical values for XRF precision have been given by Fitton et al. (1998).
-Major-element concentrations were determined after fusion with a lithium borate flux containing La2O3 as a heavy absorber, by a method similar to that described by Norrish & Hutton (1969).
-Traceelement concentrations were determined on pressedpowder samples.
-The fused and pressed samples were analyzed using a PANalytical PW 2404 automatic X-ray fluorescence spectrometer with a Rh-anode X-ray tube.
-Rare earth and other trace elements were determined by inductively coupled plasma mass spectrometry (ICP-MS) on a subset of 48 samples using an Agilent 7500 s system at the Open University, with a precision of better than 3%.
+XRF analyses were carried out on all samples at the University of Edinburgh using techniques similar to those described by Fitton et al. (1998), with modifications noted by Fitton and Godard (2004).
+Typical values for XRF precision are given by Fitton et al. (1998).
+Major-element concentrations were determined after fusion with a lithium borate flux containing La2O3 as a heavy absorber, by a method similar to that described by Norrish and Hutton (1969).
+Trace-element concentrations were determined on pressed-powder samples.
+The fused and pressed samples were analyzed using a PANalytical PW 2404 automatic X-ray fluorescence spectrometer with a Rh-anode Xray tube.
+Rare earth and other trace elements were determined on a sub-set of 48 samples using an Agilent 7500s inductively coupled plasma mass spectrometer at the Open University, with a precision of better than 3%.
 Samples (including basalt standards BR and W-2 for reference) were prepared by dissolution of 0.1 g of each whole-rock powder with HF and HNO3, and final dilution to 100 ml with 2% HNO3, following methods described in detail by Rogers et al. (2006).
 Drift and background were monitored using acid blanks and international reference standards BR and W-2.
 Analytical data for the rock samples are given in Table 1 and data for international geochemical standards analysed at the same time are given in Tables 2 and 3.